-Once supports have been planned and selected, delivery requires consideration of the person/people who will carry out the support (e.g., parent, practitioner), the format (one-on-one, in a group), the mode (e.g., in person, telepractice), the setting (e.g., home, clinic, community), and the amount and duration.
-It is imperative that support recommendations align with the goals of the child and family, and continue to align with their strengths, needs, preferences, and contextual considerations.
+Once supports have been selected and planned, delivery requires consideration of the person/people who will provide the support (e.g., parent, practitioner), the format (one-on-one, in a group), the mode (e.g., in person, telepractice), the setting (e.g., home, clinic, community), and the amount and duration.
+It is imperative that decisions about how supports are delivered are made in partnership with children and families and that recommendations practitioners make align with their goals, strengths, needs, preferences, and contextual considerations.